As an Occupational Therapist you can work with people of all ages on the activities they want or need to do.

 - 3 credits: Statistics Course (content must include descriptive and inferential statistics)

 - 6 credits (minimum): Two sequential courses in Human Anatomy & Physiology.
 Content must include lecture and laboratory sections to include human structure and function, including the musculoskeletal system and an overview of the nervous system.
-For all courses taken after Summer 2022, labs must be completed in person; no online labs will be accepted).

 - 1 credit: Medical Terminology course (CEU courses/certificates are not accepted)

-- No more than 9 outstanding credits of prerequisite course work permitted at time of application
+- No more than 9 outstanding credits of prerequisite course work permitted at time of application.

-- No AP Credit or CLEP credits are accepted for prerequisites
+- No AP Credit or CLEP credits are accepted for prerequisites.

 Essential Functions And Professional Behaviors